 Two years later Madelynne moved the camp to the Mendocino Woodlands and it flourished under her creative direction as The Madelynne Greene Folklore Camp.
 In 1970, Madelynne's death left the camp in the care of C. Stewart Smith, Gordon Engler, and Nora Hughes and they managed the camp that year and the next.
 Then Honora Clark organized a group to continue the camp.
 In 1972, she, Dean & Nancy Linscott, and Joan & Dale Donleavy became directors of the Mendocino Folklore Camp.
 Under their dedicated leadership, Folklore Camp and the Woodlands saw growth and improvement in every possible way.

-The directors have evolved through the years, and have included wonderfully dedicated people; Leon Pinsker (as in "Pinsker Grove"), Knute Fisher, Bev Mann, Jeff O’Connor, Marilyn Smith, Mary Korn, Mark Wegner, Sharon Fisher, Debbie Evenich, Phylis Tobler, Dave & Emma Charlebois, Wendy Zukas, Jay Michtom, Billy & Susie Burke, and Daniel Tuutau.
+The directors evolved through the years, and included wonderfully dedicated people, such as, Leon Pinsker, Knute Fisher, Bev Mann, Jeff O’Connor, Marilyn Smith, Mary Korn, Mark Wegner, Sharon Fisher, Debbie Evenich, Phylis Tobler, Dave & Emma Charlebois, Wendy Zukas, Jay Michtom, Billy & Susie Burke, and Daniel Tuutau.

 This page © 2018 by Ron Houston.